-13 Best Practice Tips to Create & Optimize XML Sitemaps
+How to Optimize XML Sitemaps: 13 SEO Best Practices

 For example, if you submit 20,000 pages and only 15,000 of those are indexed, you won’t be told what the 5,000 “problem pages” are.

-This is especially true of large e-commerce websites that have multiple pages for very similar products.
+This is especially true for large ecommerce websites that have multiple pages for very similar products.

 SEO Consultant Michael Cottam has written a useful guide for isolating problematic pages.

 He recommends splitting product pages into different XML sitemaps and testing each of them.

 Create sitemaps that will affirm hypotheses, such as “pages that don’t have product images aren’t getting indexed” or “pages without unique copy aren’t getting indexed.”